Types of Financial Aid

 Federal Pell Grant

 Federal Pell Grant is a gift award that does not have to be repaid.
 To qualify you must demonstrate exceptional need and be an undergraduate student enrolled in an eligible degree or certificate program.
-The maximum annual award for 2013-2014 is $5,645 based on 12 credits (full-time status) per semester.
+The maximum annual award for 2016-2017 is $5,815 based on 12 credits (full-time status) per semester.
 Your Pell Grant award will be pro-rated for less than full-time attendance.
-There is a new federal law which became effective in the 2012-2013 school year that limits the amount students can receive in Federal Pell Grant.
+There is a federal law which limits the amount students can receive in Federal Pell Grant.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-An FSEOG does not require repayment and is based on financial need.
+An FSEOG does not require repayment and is based on financial need as defined by the FAFSA.
 If you are awarded the Federal Pell Grant, you will receive first priority consideration for FSEOG.
 Awards range from $200 - $4,000 per academic year, depending upon college funding levels.

 Federal Work-Study Program (FWS)

 The Work-Study Program is a federally funded program allowing qualified students to earn a portion of their financial aid award by working.
-To qualify you must demonstrate financial need.
+To qualify you must demonstrate financial need as defined by the FAFSA form.
 Students can work no more than 15 hours per week at authorized on-campus or off-campus locations.
-Work-study opportunities are available in 12 on campus departments.
+Work-study opportunities are available at various departments on campus.
 To be hired, a student must complete an interview process.
 The Federal Work-Study Program provides students with great work experience!

 STATE GRANT PROGRAMS